 If you don’t have time to complete the entire Kepler track, don’t worry, there are shorter day hike options available too!

-You can even shorten the trail more by taking a ferry from Te Anau to Brod Bay.
-This is perfect for anybody wanting to hike up to the hut and back down in just a day.
+You can even shorten the trail more by taking this ferry from Te Anau to Brod Bay.
+Costing just $25 NZD per person, this is perfect for anybody wanting to hike up to the hut and back down in just a day.

 A detailed overview of the full Kepler Track

-The entire Kepler Track is 60 kilometers (37 miles) long and it will take you around 3 days (about 6 to 7 hours of hiking each day) to complete.
-On your hike, you will spend the night at Luxmore Hut, Iris Burn Hut and Campsite, and Moturau Hut.
+The entire Kepler Track is 60 kilometers (37 miles) long, and it will take you around 3 days (about 6 to 7 hours of hiking each day) to complete.
+On your hike, you’ll spend the night at Luxmore Hut, Iris Burn Hut and Campsite, and Moturau Hut.

 On this track, keep an eye out for the cheeky Kea, New Zealand’s very own alpine parrot.
 It’s notorious for its mischievous antics but very beautiful to photograph.

-Even during the summer months, the weather here can change very quickly so be prepared with wet weather gear.
-This area is known for its high rainfall.
-The best time to hike the Kepler Track is during the warmer months (from late October to April).
-During the winter months, it’s not advised to hike the trail due to avalanche risk.
+Even during the summer months, the weather here can change very quickly, so be prepared with wet weather gear.
+This area is known for its high rainfall, after all!
+My favorite time to hike the Kepler Track is during the warmer months (from late October to April), although if you visit slightly outside of these months you’ll be able to keep accommodation costs down.

 3. Visit the Te Anau Bird Sanctuary